 1. Paris

-The City of Lights becomes even more enchanting during the holidays.
+The City of Lights becomes even more enchanting during the Christmas holidays.
 Paris adorns itself with sparkling lights and festive decorations, creating an atmosphere of pure magic.
-Don't miss the opportunity to visit the Eiffel Tower, which is illuminated in a spectacular display of lights, and take a stroll along the Champs-Élysées, where you'll find beautifully decorated trees and charming market stalls.
+Climb the Eiffel Tower or simply stop by to take pictures of its beautiful Christmas lights before wandering up the Champs-Élysées, where you'll see Christmas trees and Christmas market stalls.
 Enjoy ice skating at the open-air rinks in front of iconic landmarks like the Hôtel de Ville and the Trocadéro Gardens.
 Paris also offers a wide range of Christmas markets, including the ones at La Défense and Montmartre, where you can find unique Christmas gifts, artisanal treats, and mulled wine.

 2. Strasbourg